 IoT is presently used for location tracking of individual pieces of inventory in the manufacturing industry and even helps in fuel savings from intelligent systems connected to gas-powered engines.
 New and improved safety controls for people working in harsh conditions are also devised using IoT.

 Network Devices and IoT

 Based on Gartner’s recent research report, there will be more than 26 billion connected devices by 2020 worldwide.
-According to the IoT approach, all major electronic devices as well as sensor-driven gadgets can be connected to other similar gadgets.
-Any system based on IoT is designed to make devices completely functional in real time where devices use internet to connect and communicate with each other.
+According to the IoT approach, all major electronic devices, as well as sensor-driven gadgets, can be connected to other similar gadgets.
+Any system based on IoT is designed to make devices completely functional in real-time where devices use the internet to connect and communicate with each other.
 The devices are able to mention the prior specified requirement to the other connected devices.
-Based on the requirement and established communication between devices, they generate lots of information that ease us in our day to day tasks.
+Based on the requirement and established communication between devices, they generate lots of information that ease us in our day-to-day tasks.

-	IoT-based systems use sensors to acquire data from natural triggers including weather, temperature, light, pressure, sound and motion.
-The sensors fall under the category of microelectromechanical system and they are designed similarly as microprocessors.
+IoT-based systems use sensors to acquire data from natural triggers including weather, temperature, light, pressure, sound, and motion.
+The sensors fall under the category of microelectromechanical systems and they are designed similarly to microprocessors.

 IoT applications in different domains include:

-	Smart food/water monitoring: Sensors can observe water sustainability in river and find out if it is drinkable or not.
+Smart food/water monitoring: Sensors can observe water sustainability in rivers and find out if it is drinkable or not.

-	Smart Health: Body sensor network can measure motion, vital signs and record the activity.
+Smart Health: A body sensor network can measure motion, vital signs and record the activity.

 Smart living: While shopping, sensors can get the data at the point of sale according to customer habits, and preferences to increase sales.

 Smart Environment Monitoring System: combustion gases and other fire conditions can be monitored.